crazyvibes/Dagger2_simple_example/README.md

 - Remember to use @Inject annotation for all the constructors of the dependencies.
 And Remember to use a component interface annotated with component interface to tell dagger to construct those dependencies.

+/*******************************************************Dagger Modules**********************************************/

+- Whenever we are using dagger we should go with constructor injection for all classes you own.

+- But what about classes where we cannot access the constructor, like when we are using a Retrofit, we build it using its builder method.

+- Or when we can’t instantiate the dependency, like a context object.
+When we are using the classes we don’t own, classes form third party libraries, we cannot open the class and add
+ @Inject annotation to the constructor.

+- For this type of situations we can use modules and write provider methods to provide those dependencies.
+  But remember, you should create modules only when you actually need them.

+- Example:

+ - Just for the demonstration of the concept, let’s assume that we don’t own this MemoryCard class.
+   So we cannot add this @Inject annotation here.Let’s remove it.

+ - Now I am creating a module class for this dependency.

+ - Create a new java class.
+Name it as MemoryCardModule.

+ - To make this a dagger module we need to annotate it with module annotation.

+ - Now I am creating a provider method with the Return type of MemoryCard.
+Name it as provideMemoryCard.

+ - You can give any name for the method.
+But we usually start the name with provide We can construct a MemoryCard instance and retrun it here.

+ - We need to annotate this method with @provides annotation.

+ - Marking a method with this annotation tells dagger, that this method provides the return data type.

+ - Now open the SmartPhoneComponent interface.
+Here we should link our module to this component.

+ - Let’s rebuild the project now.

+ - If you run this project you will see that we are getting the same result.

+ - So, This is the dependency graph of our small project.

+      - SmartPhone ----> Battery
+	-            ----> MemoryCard
+	-	     ----> SimCard ----> ServiceProvider
+- To construct SmartPhone dependency dagger has to first get other dependencies.

+- Dagger construct 3 of them considering @inject annotated constructors.

+- Dagger gets other one from the provider method of the MemoryCardModule.

+- This module has only one provider method.
+But a module can have more than one provider methods.

+- Module annotation is basically used on a class to grouping of similar types of @Provides methods together.

+- Here , we can make this provider method as static.
+If the provider methods of the module does not depend on any instance variable of the module we can make those methods static.

+- If your module only has static provide methods, Dagger will never need to instantiate them.
+  So it will improve the performance.*/